hollyjalopy/d9book/book/bq.md

 are complete.
 You can also give the Batch API a bunch of work to do and have it figure out for itself when it is finished.

-Also it is useful that the Batch API uses the Drupal Queue system allowing it to pick up where it left off in case of problems.
+Also, it's useful that the Batch API uses the Drupal Queue system, allowing it to pick up where it left off in case of problems.

-You can use the Batch API in controllers, forms, hook updates and in Drush commands.
-The implementation is slightly different as you can see in the examples.
+You can use the Batch API in controllers, forms, hook updates, and Drush commands.
+The implementation of each one is slightly different, as you can see in the examples.

 Most often you start a batch from a form where you fill in some options